 “Sometimes candidates go on and on about their experience without realising that the recruiter already has their CV and knows what they do,” says recruiter Farida Charania.
 “It’s better to engage in a dialogue rather than rattling off a monologue.
 The consultant can’t help you by just listening to your experience – they need to know how its relevant to the job.”

 Leaving your research too late

 It’s a big problem: candidates who think they can do their research into the job only when they clinch an interview with the bank.
 “You’ll be expected to have done your homework and be able to talk about the employer with the recruiter.
 If not, it doesn’t really signal that you want the job,” says Lynne Roeder, managing director of recruiters Hays in Singapore.

 Covering up your mistakes

 Too many candidates in Hong Kong and Singapore think career mistakes should be covered up to save face rather than properly explained.
-“They sometimes rush through talking about their CVs like a runaway train,” says Sandeep Mohanan, manager of front-office financial services at recruiters Morgan McKinley in Hong Kong.
+“They sometimes rush through talking about their CVs like a runaway train,” says Sandeep Mohanan, senior manager of front-office financial services at recruiters Morgan McKinley in Hong Kong.
 “Whether it's a low GPA or joining a firm because of a manager who left shortly after, use it as part of the story you tell the recruiter – will help engender trust.”